Table of contents

 qwerty one).

-Partitioning the disk
+Preparing the disk

 Then comes the part when we format the disk.
 As said previously, I'll have my